orsolyabus/backend-test/README.md

 This project uses ruby-2.6.2.

 1. Install ruby dependancies with `bundle install`
-2. Run the webserver `bundle exec rails s`
+2. Run the webserver `bundle exec rails s -p 3005`
-3. Access the API on `http://localhost:3000`
+3. Access the API on `http://localhost:3005`

 We recommend using Postman to access the API.